plewis/plewis.github.io/botany/study-guide.md

 ---
 layout: page
-title: Study Guide
+title: BIOL 1110 Study Guide for First Exam
-permalink: /study-guide/
+permalink: /study-guide-botany-first-exam/
 ---
 ## First lecture exam (Friday, Sep.
-30, 2022)
+27, 2024)

 The first exam will be worth 100 points and will comprise at least 40 questions, many of which are multiple choice like the poll questions I've been giving you in class.
 (Note that the poll questions and answers are posted in the form of a pdf file in the Lecture section of the HuskyCT course web site.)
 Not all questions will be multiple choice, however.
 Expect some matching, fill in the blank, short answer, and figure-labeling kinds of questions also.

-Note: this document will be updated after each lecture.
+Note: this document may be updated again before the exam.
 Be sure to check back.
 {:.pozor}

-The exam will cover through photosynthesis.
+The exam will cover through photosynthesis (i.e. lecture 11 on Friday, Sep.
+20, 2024).

 Here are some things to consider when studying for this exam:

 ### There have been a _lot_ of terms!

 Here are the terms I've introduced thus far.
 You should be able to briefly explain each of these structures or processes.
-If you don't remember what I said, look up the term in your text book.
-Most terms are associated with figures from the textbook, so finding the figure in the textbook and reading the figure caption is a good place to start.
+If you don't remember what I said, look for the term in my lecture PDFs on HuskyCT and, if that doesn't jog your memory, skip to that section of the recorded lecture and listen to my explanation again.
+Most terms are associated with figures from the textbook, so finding the figure in the textbook and reading the figure caption is also a good place to start.

 * cell, cell membrane, mitochondrion, vacuole, plasmodesmata
 * plastid, chloroplast, chromoplast, amyloplast